 Dr Jake Bowers BSc(Hons), PhD, MInstP

-Senior Lecturer in Photovoltaics
+Reader in Photovoltaics

-Jake Bowers is a Lecturer in Photovoltaics in the PV Materials and Devices group at the Centre for Renewable Energy Systems Technology (CREST).
+Jake Bowers is a Reader in Photovoltaics in the PV Materials and Devices group at the Centre for Renewable Energy Systems Technology (CREST).
 His research interests lie in the development of thin film chalcogenide based PV materials, including cadmium telluride (CdTe), copper indium gallium diselenide (CIGS) and copper zinc tin selenide (CZTS), and transparent conducting oxides using vacuum and non-vacuum deposition techniques.
 He also has an interest in advanced characterization techniques for thin film photovoltaics including admittance spectroscopy, as well as photoluminescence and electroluminescence techniques.

 During his time at Loughborough University, he has been involved in many different aspects of both photovoltaic materials development and applied photovoltaics.
 He has been involved in a number of UK and EU funded projects on photovoltaics and is currently a co-investigator on the EPSRC funded PVTEAM, and FP7 funded CHEETAH projects.

 Dr Bowers studied Physics at Loughborough University from 2002 to 2005.
 He then started a PhD in 2006 at the Centre for Renewable Energy Systems Technology (CREST), where his research focused on transparent conducting oxides for use single junction and multi-junction dye sensitized solar cells.